wesleygomersall/QAA/notes.md

 - `matplotlib`
 - `htseq`

 Download mouse genome fasta files from Ensemble release 112.
 Generate an alignment database from them.
-Align the rease to the mouse genomic databse using a splice-aware aligner.
+Align the reads to the mouse genomic database using a splice-aware aligner.
 Use the settings specified in PS9 from Bi 621.

 See gene models from PS8.
 Necessary to perform splice-aware alignment.